MaxDrom/Sitnikov/README.md

     Timestep: 0.01 ---# Integrator step

 Visualization: ---# Visualization parameters (optional)
+    OnGPU: true ---# Do update on gpu instead of cpu
     Fade: 3 ---#
     RangeX: ---# The size of the visualization domain along coordinate
         Item1: -3